JLo & ARod’s Hilarious Hat-Bump Video Hits 6 Million Likes On Instagram

 “Hahahaha so cute and I love this couple!!!” penned another Instagram user.

-“Omg they are so funny together l just love them both,” read another message, trailed by a litany of heart emoji.
+“Omg they are so funny together l just love them both,” read another message, trailed by a line of heart emoji.